MohsenSkimz/Stack-Overflow-Survey-Data-2017/README.md

 # File Descriptions

-- README.md : contain all details about the project.
+- README.md : all details about the project.
 - Stack Overflow 2017 Data.ipynb: jupyter notebook with CRISP-DM process
-- survey_results_public.csv.zip: contain the whole dataset used for the analysis.
+- survey_results_public.csv.zip: whole dataset used for the analysis.
 - survey_results_schema.csv: gives the questions associated with each data column name

 # Result